cyrusinnovation/lift-skeleton/README.md

 This is a skeleton for developing Lift applications as multi-module Gradle or sbt projects; unit tests using ScalaTest and specs2 are demonstrated, as well as static code analysis using the Scalastyle style checker.
-The skeleton also includes a module for running Selenium tests driven by Cucumber for Scala and ScalaTest.
+The skeleton also includes a module for running Selenium tests driven by Cucumber for Scala or by ScalaTest.
 For sbt, the scct code coverage tool, along with its associated plugin, is also included.

 The Lift project is based on the lift_blank template project included in the Lift distribution.